MicrosoftDocs/sql-docs/azure-sql/managed-instance/distributed-transaction-coordinator-dtc.md

 # Distributed Transaction Coordinator (DTC) for Azure SQL Managed Instance (preview)
 [!INCLUDE[appliesto-sqlmi](../includes/appliesto-sqlmi.md)]

-This article provides an overview of the Distributed Transaction Coordinator (DTC) for Azure SQL Managed Instance, which allows you to run distributed transactions in heterogeneous environments, across managed instances, SQL Servers, 3rd party relational database management systems (RDBMSs), custom applications and other transaction participants hosted in any environment that can establish network connectivity to Azure.
+This article provides an overview of the Distributed Transaction Coordinator (DTC) for Azure SQL Managed Instance, which allows you to run distributed transactions in heterogeneous environments, across managed instances, SQL Servers, third-party relational database management systems (RDBMSs), custom applications and other transaction participants hosted in any environment that can establish network connectivity to Azure.

 Distributed Transaction Coordinator (DTC) for Azure SQL Managed Instance is currently in preview.

 ## Overview

 Distributed Transaction Coordinator (DTC) for Azure SQL Managed Instance allows you to run distributed transactions across a number of environments that can establish network connectivity to Azure.
-DTC for managed instance is **managed**, which means that the service takes care of management and maintenance, such as logging, storage, DTC availability, networking, etc. Aside from the managed aspect, it's still the same [DTC windows service](/previous-versions/windows/desktop/ms684146(v=vs.85) that supports traditional distributed transactions for SQL Server.
+DTC for managed instance is **managed**, which means that Azure takes care of management and maintenance, such as logging, storage, DTC availability, networking, etc. However, aside from the managed aspect, it's still the same [DTC windows service](/previous-versions/windows/desktop/ms684146(v=vs.85)) that supports traditional distributed transactions for SQL Server.

 DTC for managed instance unlocks a wide range of technologies and scenarios, such as XA, .NET, T-SQL, COM+, ODBC, and JDBC.